AIBiology/aibiology.github.io/Week_05.md

 ## Overview for Week {{page.week_num}}

+* Bias-Variance Tradeoff
+* Hyperparameters and model validation
-* Statistics refresher
+* Feature engineering
-* Linear regression using ML framework

 ## What's due by the end of the week?